siegelz/core-bench/README.md

 Note that the dataset JSON files contain the task prompts, task questions, and some other metadata for each task, not the associated code repositories.
 The harness automatically downloads the code repositories for each task from https://corebench.cs.princeton.edu/capsules/capsule-XXXXXXX.tar.gz, where `XXXXXXX` is the `capsule_id`.

+You have two options for running the harness: in a Docker container locally or on an Azure VM.
+Running on Azure allows you to parrallelize tasks and run the benchmark at scale, but running locally could be easier for testing or development purposes.
+Please follow the instructions below for your desired setup (or both).

+### Local Setup
+To run the harness locally, you will need to install Docker.
+You can find instructions for installing Docker [here](https://docs.docker.com/engine/install/).
+The harness will automatically build a Docker image for each agent-task pair, run the agent in the container, and download the results once the agent has completed the task.

+Please note that the harness runs containers with the `--privileged` flag to allow Docker in Docker (necessary for CORE-Bench-Medium) to work.

 ### Azure Setup ([FAQ here](azure_faq.md))
-It is strongly reccomended that you run agents on Azure VMs by including the `--use_azure` flag when running the benchmark (we plan on supporting additional cloud environments soon).
-However, you must install and configure the Azure CLI to do so.
+If you wish to run the harness on Azure to parralelize and ensure standardized hardware for each task, you will need to install and configure the Azure CLI.

 First, install the [Azure CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) and log in to your Azure account by running `azd auth login`.

-Next, create a `config.py` file in the root of the repository with Azure credentials and the path to a SSH key.
+Next, create a `config.py` file in the root of the repository with Azure credentials and the path to a SSH key (see `config.py.template`).
 The file should look like this:
 ```python
 AZURE_SUBSCRIPTION_ID = "XXX-XXX-XXX-XXX-XXX"
 AZURE_RESOURCE_GROUP_NAME = "XXX"